 All SFAs with some or all schools and/or RCCIs operating under an alternative provision must complete this section.
 For RCCIs operating an alternate provision, include both day and residential students.
-Report students with access to the NSLP and/or SBP as of October 31st.
+Report students with access to the NSLP and/or SBP as of the last operating day in October.
 2-1 through 2-4 should be reported only if the school operates alternate provisions for BOTH programs, resulting in no collection of applications for the school.
+Schools operating Provision 2/3 for only one program and collecting household applications for the school.
 Schools operating Provision 2/3 for only one program and collecting household applications for the other program should report applicable provision data in 2-5.
 2-1A & B: BASE year is when certification procedures are conducted.

-2-2A &B: NONBASE year is when NO certification procedures are conducted.
+2-2A & B: NONBASE year is when NO certification procedures are conducted.
 2-2aB & 2-2bB: Multiply the most recent base year FREE percentage by the enrollment reported in 2-2B to determine 2-2aB.
-Multiply the base year REDUCED-PRICE percentage by the enrollment reported in 2-2B to determine 2-2bB.
+Multiply the base year REDUCED-PRICE percentage by the enrollment reported in 2-2B to determine 2-2aB.
+Multiply the base year REDUCED-PRICE percentage by the enrollment reported in 2-2B to determine 2-2aB.
 2-3A & B: Number of schools operating the Community Eligibility Option and the number of enrolled students in the schools with access to the NSLP and/or SBP.

-2-4A &B: Other alternatives include Provision 1 and universal meal service through census data or socioeconomic surveys.
+2-4A & B: Other alternatives include Provision 1 and universal meal service through census data or socioeconomic surveys.
+2-4A & B: Duter the number of schools and/or BCCIs and students enrolled operating an alternate provision for ONLY SBP or ONLY NSLP.